Treatment Options

 A priority in the early phase of treatment is to establish some degree of normalcy with eating and weight.
 Restoration of weight is especially crucial with children and adolescents, whose growth and development could be stunted or compromised.
 Equally important is addressing underlying psychological issues as part of the treatment process.

-A wide range of therapies can be used to help an individual on the road to recovery.
-Common approaches include:
+A wide range of therapies can be used to

 Stepped Care Model